-Experience the roaring 20s at the immersive American Prohibition Museum.
-Visitors can relive the sordid history of Temperance and Prohibition while learning about the consequences of the 18th Amendment.
-The museum features more than 200 artifacts, unique memorabilia like moonshine stills, and an authentic speakeasy that serves craft cocktails.
+Experience the roaring twenties at the immersive American Prohibition Museum in Savannah, Georgia.
+Relive the sordid history of temperance and prohibition while learning about the consequences of the 18th Amendment.
+This museum features over 200 artifacts, unique memorabilia like moonshine stills, and an authentic speakeasy that serves craft cocktails.

-Restored Prohibition era vehicles, more than 200 historic artifacts, extensive collection of moonshine stills, captivating dioramas and hi-tech immersive displays, costumed docents that inform and entertain from start to finish, and an authentic speakeasy, serving up craft cocktails.
+Tickets include access to the museum and speakeasy.
+Please note: the speakeasy is closed on Sundays.
+Explore restored prohibition era vehicles, more than 200 historic artifacts, extensive collection of moonshine stills, captivating dioramas and hi-tech immersive displays, costumed docents that inform and entertain from start to finish, and an authentic speakeasy serving up craft cocktails.

 Yes, the American Prohibition Museum brings the roaring twenties to life by retelling the history of Temperance and Prohibition while learning about the unintended consequences of the 18th Amendment.